To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

 - Spur on some social shares – but valuable content really helps in this area.

 - Check directory listings are correct – search the company name online and update any current listing on external websites.
-Be sure the company name is correct and all links are up to date.
+Be sure the company name is correct, and all links are up to date.

 So, in summary: analyse, write, optimise, repeat.
 The analysis will really help to see how well you are doing over time and encourage content creation.

-Steps and processes to rank higher on Google
+Steps and Processes to Rank Higher on Google

 - Write informative web pages and link internally.